5 Dealing with messy data

 contacts$Address)

-The first two of these both specify the same pattern: any number of any characters, followed by an @, followed by any number of any characters, followed by a period ., followed by any number of characters.
-This will match email addresses, but would also match strings like "?=)(/x@!.a??", which isn’t a valid email address.
-In this case, that’s not a big issue, as our goal was to find addresses that looked like email addresses, and not to verify that the addresses were valid.
+The first two of these specify the same pattern: any number of any characters, followed by an @, followed by any number of any characters, followed by a period ., followed by any number of characters.
+This will match email addresses but would also match strings like "?=)(/x@!.a??", which isn’t a valid email address.
+In this case, that’s not a big issue, as our goal was to find addresses that looked like email addresses and not to verify that the addresses were valid.

 The third alternative has a slightly different pattern: any number of letters, digits, and punctuation characters, followed by an @, followed by any number of letters, digits, and punctuation characters, followed by a period ., followed by any number of letters.
 This too would match "?=)(/x@!.a??" as it allows punctuation characters that don’t usually occur in email addresses.
 The fourth alternative, however, won’t match "?=)(/x@!.a??" as it only allows letters, digits and the symbols ., _ and - in the name and domain name of the address.